-The deviation from linearity is times that of an RC circuit charging directly from a source V. If RO is taken into account, the final value attained by vO remains as before, AV = - AV.
+where Vs is the sweep amplitude and V is the peak-to-peak value of the output times that of an RC circuit charging directly from a source V. If RO is taken into account, the final value attained by vO remains as before, $AV = - \langle A \rangle V$ .
 The initial value however is slightly different.